Skiddzie/conflict-resolution/README.md

 ## this is a subheading created locally

-all of this content added to the readme file has been added from my local git repository
+all of this content added to the readme file has been added from my l